zer0Drool/phind-a-phantom/README.md

 ## Improvements
 - In hindsight perhaps landscapes would have been a better way to fully utilise the use of depth maps rather than trying to create objects but I liked the ghost idea.
 - I would've liked to try improving the depth maps myself as the generated ones often didn't create as much change in depth as I would've liked.
-- Rather than linking the parallax movement to the mouse or camera it might be interesting to animate it so that the ghosts appear to be moving/floating on their own.
 - The interface is very basic and while personally I like default inputs, I wouldn't leave them like that for client projects.